third774/image-focus/README.md

 `Focus` Coordinates range between `-1` and `1` for both `x` and `y` axes.
 The [`FocusPicker`](#focuspicker) class will help enable users to select the focus point to be used with an image.

-Additionally, because the `FocusedImage` is positioned absolutely so it can shift as needed, its container needs to manage its own height and width.
-If you aren't seeing an image appear at all, it is likely that the div's height is fully collapsed.

 ### FocusedImage

 There are two ways to supply the coordinates when initializing the `FocusedImage` class